giniedp/nw-buddy/docs/nw/models-extraction.md

 # Postprocess GLTF Model

-Originally i did this step by loading the gltf model into a babylon.js scene and exported it again with some custom export code
+Originally I did this step by loading the GLTF model into a Babylon.js scene and exporting it again with some custom export code.

 - http://babylonjs.com/
 - https://doc.babylonjs.com/setup/support/serverSide